little-scale/static_gesture_cnn/README.md

+# Static Gesture CNN
-# Gesture Classifier — OSC-Controlled 1D CNN
+## Gesture Classifier — OSC-Controlled 1D CNN

 This Python script implements a real-time hand gesture classifier using a 1D Convolutional Neural Network (CNN).
 It communicates via [OSC (Open Sound Control)](https://opensoundcontrol.stanford.edu/) and is designed for use with real-time creative environments like Max, SuperCollider, TouchDesigner, etc.